 Before Kids Get ADHD Drugs Have Their Hearts Checked

-Children should be screened for heart problems with an electrocardiogram before taking drugs such as Ritalin to treat hyperactivity and attention-deficit disorder according to the American Heart Association.
+Children should be screened for heart problems with an electrocardiogram before taking drugs such as Ritalin to treat hyperactivity and attention-defecit disorder according to the American Heart Association.
 Children already on the drugs should also be tested.

 Stimulants can increase blood pressure and heart rate which for most children isn't a problem.
 But for those with heart conditions, it could make them more vulnerable to sudden cardiac arrest – an erratic heartbeat that causes the organ to stop pumping blood through the body – and other heart problems.